Feuerlabs/exometer/doc/README.md

 #### <a name="exometer_uniform_(probe)">exometer_uniform (probe)</a> ####

-The uniform probe provides a uniform sample over a pool of values provided `exometer:update`.
+The uniform probe provides a uniform sample over a pool of values provided through `exometer:update()`.
 When the pool reaches its configurable max size, existing values will be replaced at random to make space for new values.
 Much like `exometer_histogram`, the uniform probe provides min, max, median, mean, and percentile analysis data points